patmaddox/ex_freebsd/README.md

 ## Usage

-`mix freebsd.pkg` will produce a FreeBSD .pkg file under freebsd/ which you can then install as usual.
+`env MIX_ENV=prod mix freebsd.pkg` will produce a FreeBSD .pkg file under freebsd/ which you can then install as usual.

 `freebsd/rc.eex` produces `/usr/local/etc/rc.d/<appname>` which provides the following commands: